TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/ContentObjects/Hmenu/Index.rst

 as a whole.
 For the rendering of the single menu levels, different :ref:`menu objects <menu-objects>` can be used.

-Apart from just creating a hierarchical menu of the pages as they are structured in the page tree, HMENU also allows you to use the :ref:`.special property <hmenu-special-property>` to create special menus.
+Apart from creating a hierarchical menu of the pages as they are structured in the page tree, HMENU also allows you to use the :ref:`.special property <hmenu-special-property>` to create special menus.
 These special menus take characteristics of special menu types